top of page

 photocourtesy1.JPG

-Described by Le Devoir as “an excellent actress with impeccable projection and style,” French soprano Juliette Tacchino is garnering acclaim for her artistry and stage presence.
-She recently won the Special Jury Prize at the 2024 Sumi Jo International Singing Competition and the 2024 French Riviera Masters Competition at the Opéra de Nice Côte d'Azur.
+Winner of the Special Jury Prize at the 2024 Sumi Jo International Singing Competition and laureate of the 2024 French Riviera Masters Competition at the Opéra de Nice Côte d’Azur, she is rapidly establishing a flourishing international career.

 • Noir Icône Instagram